-- there are many quality food vendors within 1-2 min walk for you to purchase your lunch, or you are welcome to bring your own lunch if you wish
+- if attending face to face training in Leigh Street, there are many quality food vendors within 1-2 min walk for you to purchase your lunch, or you are welcome to bring your own lunch if you wish

 Please contact the Workplace Consultation Program (SafeWork SA) on 1300 365 255 to determine if you are eligible for any subsidies.

-The training is delivered face-to-face in a classroom based learning environment.
-The duration of training is over a 5 day period, each day from 9am – 4.30pm.
+If the training is delivered face-to-face in a classroom based learning environment, the duration of training is over a 5 day period, each day from 9am – 4.30pm.